pivotal/docs-tap/intellij-extension/glossary.md

 A Kubernetes Context is _“... a set of access parameters that contains a Kubernetes cluster, a user, and a namespace."_
-A Kubernetes context acts like a set of coordinates that describe the target of t he Kubernetes commands you run.
+A Kubernetes context acts like a set of coordinates that describe the target of the Kubernetes commands that you run.
-For more information, see the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
+For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

 ## <a id="kubernetes-namespace"></a>Kubernetes namespace